Presiding Bishop (LDS Church)

-The presiding bishop of the Church of Jesus Christ of Latter-day Saints (LDS Church) is a priesthood calling with church-wide authority.
+The presiding bishop of the Church of Jesus Christ of Latter-day Saints (LDS Church) is a senior priesthood leader responsible for administering the temporal affairs of the LDS Church.
+As the highest office within the Aaronic priesthood, the Presiding Bishop oversees matters including church finances, properties, welfare and humanitarian programs, and the administration of local bishoprics.
+He and his two counselors, collectively known as the Presiding Bishopric, together with the First Presidency and the Quorum of the Twelve Apostles make up the church's Council on the Disposition of the Tithes, which authorizes the use of church funds.
 The presiding bishop is the highest leadership position within the church's Aaronic priesthood, although most of the work in this area is delegated to the church's Young Men general presidency.
-As of mid-November 2025, the church's current Presiding Bishop is W. Christopher Waddell.
+The church's current Presiding Bishop is W. Christopher Waddell.

 Duties

 The primary duties of the Presiding Bishopric are to oversee the temporal affairs (buildings, properties, commercial corporations, etc.) of the church and to oversee the bishoprics of congregations throughout the world.
 Along with the First Presidency and Quorum of the Twelve Apostles, the Presiding Bishopric is a part of the Council on the Disposition of the Tithes, a group that oversees and authorizes the expenditure of all tithing funds.
 The Presiding Bishopric is also responsible for overseeing the church's Aaronic priesthood, although most of the work in this area is delegated to the Young Men general presidency.

 The Presiding Bishopric holds the power to join with twelve high priests of the church in convening the Common Council of the Church, the only body of the church which may discipline or remove the President of the Church or one of his counselors in the First Presidency.
 However, the Common Council has only been convened twice in the history of the LDS Church, and only once has it disciplined a First Presidency member, when Sidney Rigdon was excommunicated in absentia, in 1844.